 Focus Fire will have all the hits from a combatant's weapon target the same enemy, chosen at random, for an entire combat round.
 Under this option, even if an opponent dies or becomes an invalid target during the combat round, the combatant's hits will still target that opponent.
 Focus Fire does not allow you to select which member of an enemy squad you will target.

 Currently, PvE Space combat is enabled in Asteroid Fields found in Deep Space Squares.
 You cannot die from space combat, if your ship is destroyed it will be turned into a wreck and you will be forced into an escape pod (even if your ship is not equipped with escape pods).

 Bandits will only attack you if you have attacked a bandit within the past 48 hours.

-It is strongly recommended to engage in space combat in full squads of fighter ships.
+It is strongly recommended to engage in space combat in full squads.

 In a select few systems PvP space combat has been enabled.
 PvP space combat follows all of the above rules.
 You cannot die or be captured from PvP space combat.
 Those who find loopholes to do this will be punished.